magicalpanda/MagicalRecord/README.md

 # Installation

 - In your XCode Project, add all the .h and .m files from the Source folder into your project.
-- Add the proper import states for the .h files either to your specific files using Core Data, or in your pre-compiled header file
+- Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
 - Start writing code! ...
 There is no step 3!

+# ARC Support

+As of tag 1.5, ARC is supported.
+I am not aware of any way to provide a backward compatible solution and still maintain only 1 codebase, so MagicalRecord will be ARC compliant from here on in.

 # Usage